BulykLab/universal_PBM_analysis/README.md

 ## 1-2.
 Activate the PBM analysis virtual environment (pbmenv)
 conda activate pbmenv
 ```

+If you continue Step 2 at a later session, you can simply run `conda activate pbmenv` without creating a new virtual environment (because it is already created).

 ### Step 2 - Installing necessary packages
 You must activate a virtual environment in Step 1 before running Step 2.
 Here is a list of specific packages that need to be installed: seqlogo, minpack, and weblogo.
 However, if there are other packages that are missing, use the `conda install [package]` command to install that package.